Home / Fantasy / Stranded in Thoughts / Chapter 3 - The Back-to-School Hassle

 “Oh, you’re already cooking.
 I was supposed to do that,” my younger brother said with a yawn.

-“They are awake.
+“They’re awake.
 Can you serve me a bowl?”

 “Go serve yourself.
-I’m gonna go take a bath.
+I’m gonna take a bath.
 Get me a towel and a pair of boxers.”

 “And?”

-“Where’s papa?”
+“Where’s Papa?”

-“Went to work?
+“Went to work.
 What else?”

 “Pack my lunch.
-Just rice.
-Alright?
+Just rice, alright?
 I’m just gonna step into the bathroom real quick.”

 Uncooked writing—what a comparison.

-I didn’t care if it would sell or not, though; I just wanted to share my stories to readers who would find them interesting.
+I didn’t care if my stories sold.
+I just wanted to share them with readers who might find them interesting.
+Hopefully, it would happen.

-Vincent pulled me out of my daydream with his call.
+Vincent pulled me out of my thoughts.

 “Second to last, right?”

-“Ah, there.
-Found it!”
+“Ah, found it!”

 Put.
 Grab.
 Clean.
 Pour.
 Drink.